 In late 2016 IPVanish added several critical features – a kill-switch and Netherlands Socks5 proxy access, putting themselves on-par with so many other contenders in the market.

-Many VPN services aren’t nearly this explicit in their torrent policies; many hints that they aren’t allowed or left them in a gray area.
-But, IPvanish specifically allows and calls itself a pro-p2p provider.
+Many VPN P2P services aren’t nearly this explicit in their torrent policies; many hints that they aren’t allowed or left them in a gray area.
+But, from our torrent VPN test, IPvanish specifically allows and calls itself a pro-p2p provider.

-Finding the right VPN for torrenting can be difficult, but there are a few things to remember when considering an option; the best VPN is the one that allows you to torrent with as few restrictions as possible.
+Finding the best VPN for torrenting free can be difficult, but there are a few things to remember when considering an option; the best VPN P2P is the one that allows you to torrent with as few restrictions as possible.

-Let’s compare the torrenting policies of all the VPN providers we have reviewed so far.
+Let’s compare the torrenting policies of all the torrent VPN test we had perform so far.

 |VPN Provider||Servers Park||Torrenting Policy|